social-media-ethics-automation/book/book_contents/ch14_moderation/02_moderation_tools.md

 # Moderation Tools

-We've looked at what type of content is moderated, now let's look at how it is moderated, both on for what individuals can do themselves, and what the platform can do.
+We've looked at what type of content is moderated, now let's look at how it is moderated.
+Sometimes individuals are given very little control over content moderation or defense from the platform, and then the only advice that is useful is: "don't read the comments."
+But some have argued that this shifts responsibility onto the individual users getting negative comments, when [the responsibility should be on the people in charge of creating the platform](https://medium.com/humane-tech/against-don-t-read-the-comments-aee43ce515b9).

+So let's look at the type of content moderation controls that might be given to individuals, and might be used by platforms.

 ## Individual User Controls

 Individual users are often given a set of moderation tools they can use themselves, such as:
 - __Block an account__: a user can block an account from interacting with them or seeing their content
 - __Mute an account__: a user can allow an account to try interacting with them, but the user will never see what that account did.